 Are you fully licensed and how long has your company been involved in the industry?

-If you are looking to qualify for a home battery scheme in Adelaide, you must hire a business which has been approved by the government.
+If you are looking to qualify for a home battery scheme, you must hire a business which has been approved by the government.
 Not all solar panel contractors are recognised by the right authorities, some are held in higher regard than others and with good reason.
 When apply for a state-run solar initiative, you must find a company who is registered on the scheme to avail of subsidies.
 If you go with a local solar contractor who isn’t on the list, you won’t be able to get low interest rate loans or direct subsidies.
 You’ll have to pay for the entire project by yourself without help from the government.